dakep/pense-rpkg/cran-comments.md

-Fixes a critical bug which prevents the methods from being used if more than 50% of response values are identical (e.g., discrete or 0-inflated responses).
+Fixes a critical bug which prevents the methods from being used if more than 50% of response values are identical (e.g., discrete responses, 0-inflated responses, etc.).

 ## Test environments
 * local OS X 10.15.6, R version 4.0.2 Patched